chris-pinola-rf/documentation/content/ja/agent/basic_agent_usage/osx.md

     launchctl remove com.datadoghq.agent
     sudo rm -rf /var/log/datadog
     ```
-4. マシンを再起動すると、変更が有効になります。
+4. Reboot your machine for the changes to take effect.

-**システム全体の LaunchDaemon のインストール**
+**System-wide LaunchDaemon installation**

-Agent とすべての Agent 構成ファイルを削除するには
+To remove the Agent and all Agent configuration files:
-1. Datadog アプリケーションをアプリケーションフォルダからゴミ箱にドラッグします。
+1. Drag the Datadog application from the application folder to the trash bin.
-2. 残りのファイルを削除するには、以下を実行します。
+2. To remove remaining files, run the following:
     ```shell
     sudo rm -rf /opt/datadog-agent
     sudo rm -rf /usr/local/bin/datadog-agent